Ramsterz/sites/trendy/www/wp-content/plugins/powr-about-us/readme.txt

 <br>
 Then visit your site to and click the settings icon to edit right in the page.
 <br>
-= <a href='http://www.powr.io/tutorials/how-to-add-about-us-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
+= <a href='https://www.powr.io/tutorials/how-to-add-about-us-plugin-to-your-wordpress-site'>Click Here for 2 Minute Install Tutorial</a> =

 == Frequently Asked Questions ==

-= Do I need to create a POWr Account? = Yes, you need a POWr Account.
-Your account allows you to edit plugins right in your live webpage, and to recreate plugins across many different sites.
+= Do I need to create a POWr Account? =
+Yes, you need a POWr Account.
+Your account allows you to create and save plugins, edit them in your live page, and use them on multiple different websites.

-= How do I add About Us to a page or blog post? = Add the shortcode **[powr-about-us label='Enter any label here']** to any page or post.
-Then visit your live site to edit.
+= How do I add About Us to a page or blog post? = Create and save the plugin in your WP Dashboard.
+Then copy and paste the unique shortcode into any page or post.
+You can continue editing the plugin on your live page, in your WP Dashboard, or by logging in to www.powr.io.

+= How do I add About Us to a theme? =
+In your WP Dashboard, select Appearance > Widgets from the left sidebar.
+Find About Us under Available Widgets and drag it into a sidebar or footer.
+Then visit the live page to set up the plugin.

-= Can I add more than one About Us? = Yes, absolutely!
-To clone your About Us, just add the exact same shortcode to pages or posts.
-To create a new version of About Us, add a different shortcode to each page or post, for example: **[powr-about-us label='first form']**, and **[powr-about-us label='second form']**.
+= Can I add more than one About Us? =
+Yes, absolutely!
+To clone an existing About Us, paste the exact same unique shortcode into another page or post.
+To create a new version, select About Us from the sidebar in your WP Dashboard and click Create New.
+You can then edit and save a new version, and paste the new unique shortcode into a page or post.

-= Will my users see the settings icon in the corner of the About Us? = No!
-You only see the settings icon because you own the plugins.
+= Will my users see the Edit button above About Us? = No!
+You only see the Edit button because you own the plugin.
 To temporarily hide it, click on your page and then type 'p + down arrow' (the letter p followed by the down arrow).
 You can show the icon again by typing 'p + up-arrow'.

 = I can't see the settings icon anymore, what happened? = You are just logged out of POWr.io.
-You can show the icon again by typing 'p + up-arrow'.
+Visit <a href='https://www.powr.io'>www.powr.io</a> and log in to your account.
+Then return to your website and refresh the page.

-= Is POWr About Us Free? = Yes, the basic version of About Us is completely free!
+= Is POWr About Us Free? =
+Yes, the basic version of About Us is completely free!

-= Why should I upgrade? = Upgrading gives you access to advanced features, removes all POWr watermarks, speeds up widget loading speed, gets you premium support, and supports the creation of more great plugins!
+= Why should I upgrade? =
+Upgrading gives you access to advanced features, removes the POWr logo, and gives you automatic priority support.

 == Screenshots ==